Uraniborg: Research

 Uraniborg was a place for the study of astronomy, meteorology, astrology, and alchemy.
-Over the life span of Uraniborg it had upwards of thirty different assistants for Tycho Brahe, and visits from many other researchers and royalty; Martin Zeiler, Nicolaus Reimers, Erik Lange, and David Wunderer being some of the noted visitors.
+Over the lifespan of Uraniborg it had upwards of thirty different assistants for Tycho Brahe, and visits from many other researchers and royalty; Martin Zeiler, Nicolaus Reimers, Erik Lange, and David Wunderer being some of the noted visitors.
 At its best, Brahe's data was accurate up to a minute of arc, an improvement of ten times compared to what was previously available.

 While tracking the comet of 1577, Brahe saw inaccuracies with the location of stars in both Ptolemy's and Copernicus's systems.
-From then Brahe sought after a better celestial map.
+From then Brahe sought a better celestial map.
 Using both mathematics and observation from Uraniborg, Tycho Brahe released his first model of the celestial night in 1588, the Tychonic system.
-Brahe's system had Earth stationary in the center, the Moon and Sun revolving around it, Mercury, Venus, Mars, Jupiter, and Saturn revolving around the sun, and the outer most circle where the stars rotate around.
+Brahe's system had Earth stationary in the center, the Moon and Sun revolving around it, Mercury, Venus, Mars, Jupiter, and Saturn revolving around the Sun, and the outermost circle where the stars rotate around.
 Paul Wittich visited Uraniborg for several months in 1580 and aided Brahe in the construction of the Tychonic system.
 Brahe had also researched meteorology for the King of Denmark, Frederick II, although Brahe did not put his name on the publications.